SSubhnil/RacingCARLA/README.md

 See https://github.com/urosolia/RacingLMPC for LMPC implementation.
 ## Requirements (CARLA Packaged):
 See https://github.com/carla-simulator/carla/releases for download.
+You will need Python 3.7 with OpenCV, NumPy, SciPy and CvxOpt.
+A dedicated GPU with at least 4 GB VRAM (especially for Machine Learning).
 1. If you are running the packaged version, and not building from source, simply download and extract the repository in the `examples` folder in `PythonAPI`.
 2. Run `CarlaUE4.exe`.
 This will start the server in a game window.
 3. Run `commander.py` in Python 3.7 and observe the game window.